arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 travel to the speeder pad that can take you to the elevator that leads to the Jedi Temple.
 Once there, travel to the Jedi Council chambers to confront Lord Tarnis.
+- Tarnis is son of Darth Angral
+- On holocall with Angral, Lord Sadic, Lord Nefarid, Lord Praven

 ### T7-01: Welcome T7